Low-Rank Tucker Approximation of a Tensor From Streaming Data: Background and Related Work

-More generally, there is a large literature on randomized algorithms for matrix factorizations and for solving optimization problems; see e.g. the review articles \cite{halko2011finding, woodruff2014sketching}.
+More generally, there is a large literature on randomized algorithms for matrix factorizations and for solving optimization problems; for example, see the review articles \cite{halko2011finding, woodruff2014sketching}.
 In particular, our method is strongly motivated by the recent papers \cite{tropp2018more, tropp2019streaming}, which provide methods for one-pass matrix approximation.
 The novelty of this paper is in our design of a core sketch (and reconstruction) for the Tucker decomposition, together with provable performance guarantees.
 The proof requires a careful accounting of the errors resulting from the factor sketches and from the core sketch.
 The structure of the Tucker sketch guarantees that these errors are independent.

 Many researchers have used randomized algorithms to compute tensor decompositions.
-For example, \cite{wang2015fast, battaglino2018practical} apply sketching techniques to the CP decomposition, while \cite{tsourakakis2010mach} suggests sparsifying the tensor.
+For example, the authors of \cite{wang2015fast, battaglino2018practical} apply sketching techniques to the CP decomposition, while the author of \cite{tsourakakis2010mach} suggests sparsifying the tensor.
 Several papers aim to make Tucker decomposition efficient in the limited-memory or distributed settings \cite{baskaran2012efficient, zhou2014decomposition, austin2016parallel, kaya2016high, li2015input, battaglino2019faster}.